Your Kids can produce Creative Drawings

-Drawing is the the fundamental basis of all art forms including painting; drawing an object lets us understand it, know it and learn more about it’s structure, not to mention how light falls upon it and plays tricks with our perception.
-Picasso used to say, ‘ I do not paint what I see I paint what I know.’
-‘Knowing’ an object well allows us to depict it in a way that might not look like a photographic representation, but perhaps in a more abstracted, more creative way, yet still retaining the fundamental essence of what that object is.
+Drawing is the fundamental basis of all art forms including painting.
+Drawing an object lets us understand it, and learn about it’s structure.
+We can understand how light falls upon it and plays tricks with our perception.
+Picasso once said, ‘ I do not paint what I see I paint what I know.’
+‘Knowing’ an object well allows us to draw it in a way that might not look like a photographic representation.
+The drawing could perhaps be more abstracted, more creative, yet still retaining the fundamental essence of what that object is.

-If you want to be a little more creative with your drawing your children produce, or perhaps you want to push their drawing more towards an individual, abstracted response, why not try a one of these ideas.
+If you want to be a little more creative with the drawing your children produce, or want to push their drawing towards a more individual, abstracted response, why not try a one of these ideas.

-Another idea that can produce interesting results is a variation on the idea above.
+Another interesting idea is a variation on the idea above.
 Give the children an object they are not familiar with and get them to hold it behind their backs – they are not allowed to look at it.
-Ask the children to hold the pencil on a sheet of paper and to close your eyes.
-Ask them to roll the object around in your fingers.
-This is the difficult bit – ask then to draw what they feel with their eyes closed.
+Ask the children to hold their pencil on a sheet of paper and to close your eyes.
+Don’t allow them to draw yet, ask them to roll the object around in your fingers.
+Once familiar with the object – ask them to draw what they feel with their eyes closed.
 This idea is all about how the brain visualises purely tactile messages into a visual image.
-It may be better to try this with older children, but done properly, it can produce some very interesting results.
+It may be better to try this with older children Done properly, this great idea can produce some very interesting results.
 Be open minded about the result and try lots of objects – experiment.